 Don't fear roses, embrace them....
 They're fantastic additions to any garden, and you'll be delighted with every bloom.Continue to 5 of 7 below.

 What would spring be without flowering bulbs?
 Tulips and daffodils are often the first signs of spring, and they're a fantastic motivation for the upcoming season.

 It's hard to remember when ornamental grasses weren't a fixture in every garden.
 Even if you can't tell them apart, you can still appreciate the texture and contrast they bring to a garden.
 And no plant could be easier to grow.

-Ornamental grasses can be great backdrops for your flowers and they can bring color to the garden throughout the year.
-They're a great way to extend your garden into the fall when many grasses peak and some even bring you joy well into the winter.
+Ornamental grasses can be great backdrops for your flowers, and they can bring color to the garden throughout the year.
+They're a great way to extend your garden into the fall when many kinds of grass peak and some even bring you joy well into the winter.

 07 of 07